Getting Children Back To School Safely

 - October 16, 2020 2:06 pm

-- Categorised in: News
+- Categorised in: In the news

 The Department of Transport has recommended that, as part of the re-opening process, pupils, staff and parents should be encouraged to walk or cycle to school as an alternative to public transport where it is safe to do so.
 However, whilst this may be a realistic option for some, there will also be an increase in car usage for longer journeys.
 Many councils are now adopting School Street closures to create safer spaces for walking, cycling and playing as well as to reduce air pollution.